 It has a decent number of servers, and there are no bandwidth caps.
 You’ll also benefit from strong security and privacy, as you can read in our VyprVPN review.

-VyprVPN’s monthly cost is bad but choosing a long-term plan makes it much more affordable.
-Right now, you can sign up for a three-year plan for just $1.66 per month ($60 total).
+VyprVPN’s monthly cost is bad but choosing the yearly plan makes it a little more affordable.
+Right now, the yearly plan costs $5 per month ($60 total).
 There’s a 30-day money-back guarantee, too.

 Why Use a VPN on Roku?

 Connecting your Roku to a VPN will allow you to access a ton of different streaming services and channels from around the world.
-For instance, if you’re out of the country, and you want to watch American Netflix, you can connect to a U.S. server and access the Netflix U.S. library.
+For instance, if you’re out of the country, and you want to watch American Netflix, you can connect to a U.S. server and access the Netflix U.S. library on Roku.

 As simple as that sounds, though, you now know it can be quite an annoying process because you can’t put the VPN directly onto the Roku device, and the Roku account must match the country that you’re trying to access.
 Still, if you don’t mind the extra steps or setting up multiple Rokus, then your Roku device could open many streaming possibilities.